waku-org/js-waku/guides/relay-receive-send-messages.md

 Sending strings as messages in unlikely to cover your dApps needs.
-To include structured objects in Waku Messages, it is recommended to use [protobuf](https://developers.google.com/protocol-buffers/).
+To include structured objects in Waku Messages,
+We recommend you use [protobuf](https://developers.google.com/protocol-buffers/).

 First, let's define an object.
 For this guide, we will use a simple chat message that contains a timestamp and text: